clozanoruiz/sgo/README.md

 #> 2 -233668.5 7790768  Aberdeen

 ## Calculate distances
-# Distance from one point to 2 other points
+# Distance in metres from one point to 2 other points
 p1 <- sgo_points(list(-3.9369, 56.1165), epsg=4326)
 lon <- c(-4.25181,-3.18827)
 lat <- c(55.86424, 55.95325)